Rim (wheel): Meaning

-In discussions of automobiles, the terms wheel and rim are often incorrectly used synonymously, as in decorative wheels being called rims.
-On a bicycle wheel, the rim is more clearly just one component of the assembly, and it can be purchased separately and replaced if damaged.
 Used broadly, or used figuratively, the word rim can mean the outer edge of any circular object.

-Some authors are careful to use rim for only the outer portion of a wheel, where the tire mounts, just as the rim of a coffee cup or a meteor crater does not refer to the entire object.
+On a bicycle wheel, the rim is clearly just one component of the assembly, and it can be purchased separately and replaced if damaged or if the sidewalls have been eroded by rim brakes.

+In discussions of automobiles, however, the terms wheel and rim are often incorrectly used synonymously, as in decorative wheels being called rims.
 One engineering text says, "alloy wheels [are] often incorrectly called aluminum rims".

+Some authors are careful to use rim literally for only the outer portion of a wheel, where the tire mounts, just as the rim of a coffee cup or a meteor crater does not refer to the entire object.
 Others use rim to mean the entire metal part to which the tire mounts, because the rim and the wheel are often cast or stamped from a single piece of metal instead of being distinct as with wire wheels.
 At the same time, "wheel" may refer to the entire rotating assembly, including the tire.